cpjobling/eg-150-textbook/fourier_series/1/trig_fseries.md

 (fs1:summary)=
 ## Summary

-In this unit we ...
+In this unit we have introduced the idea of Fourier analysis which allows us to view the properties of a periodic signal in the frequency domain.
+We have covered the following:

 * {ref}`fs1:intro`